slowernews/wisdom-tldr/README.md

 > *'Great spirits have always found violent opposition from mediocrities.
 The latter cannot understand it when a man does not thoughtlessly submit to hereditary prejudices but honestly and courageously uses his intelligence.' -- Albert Einstein*

-WARNING: Most criticism is envy but beware of blindspots.
+CHALLENGE: Most criticism is envy but beware of blindspots.

 > *'When somebody says something bad about you, is negativity.
 When everyone says it, is advice.'*